PCI compliance builds a strong foundation for risk assessment, risk management, and ongoing protection. Other benefits include:

-PCI compliance has 4 identified levels purely based on transaction volumes.
-Each of these levels requires you to undergo a different set of validations.
-Below are the levels and the requirements:
+PCI compliance has 4 levels purely based on transaction volume, or how many transactions that go through an organization.
+Each of these levels requires you to undergo a different set of validations:

-Processing volume of 6 million cards or more transactions per year
+A level 1 organization process a volume of 6 million cards or more per year.

-Processing volume between 1 and 6 million transactions per year
+Level 2 organizations process a transaction volume between 1 and 6 million per year.

 The 10 requirements can be broadly classified into the below-defined guidelines and in each step we guide you through the process-

 In this step, standardized testing of equipment in case of a hardware or software change gets implemented.
 All untrusted traffic is restricted, except in cases where communication protocol is required to process payment card information.
 These configuration rules should be reviewed bi-annually and updated if necessary.

 Default configurations are one of the most common exploits cybercriminals use.
 For example, most routers' default username and password is "admin".
 If remained unchanged, cyber-criminals can take advantage of it and gain access to an organization's network.